Applicability Domain (APD) based on the extent of extrapolation.

 Α. Afantitis, G. Melagraki, H. Sarimveis, P.A.
 Koutentis, J. Markopoulos and O. Igglessi – Markopoulou "Development and Evaluation of a QSPR Model or the Prediction of Diamagnetic Susceptibility" QSAR Comb.
 Sci.
 27, 2008, No. 4, 432 – 436.

-To use this node in KNIME, install Enalos Nodes for KNIME from the following update site:
+To use this node in KNIME, install the extension Enalos Nodes for KNIME from the below update site following our NodePit Product and Node Installation Guide:

 A zipped version of the software site can be downloaded here.